Fast track mediation and hearing

 To help you resolve your goods and services dispute as quickly as possible, VCAT and the Dispute Settlement Centre of Victoria provide a fast track service.

-If the amount in dispute is between $500 and $10,000, you may be invited to attend a mediation.
+If the amount in dispute is up to $10,000, you may be invited to attend a mediation.
 This is an opportunity to resolve your dispute by talking through the issues with the other people involved, assisted by a mediator from the Dispute Settlement Centre of Victoria or VCAT.

-If you cannot resolve your dispute at mediation, you go to a VCAT hearing within a few hours.
+If you can't resolve your dispute at mediation, we'll schedule a VCAT hearing for either later that day or another day.
 At the hearing, a VCAT member makes a decision about the case.
-You do not have to pay hearing fees for this same-day service.
+You do not have to pay hearing fees for this service.

 How it works